bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L53-L61)]

 This is just regular Blazor `RenderFragment` parameter passing as markup, for example, in the component under test's `<Content>` element.
-Thisis the same for both `Fixture` and `SnapshotTest` razor tests.
+This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***